efeelize/eng/kaiyan/shopping/amusement_park.md

 > 10)tea cups:they are big teacups, and they go round and round and round.these are big cups that just kind of turn, they spin.
 We said "spin" earlier, to go for a spin, but the "spin" also means to like turn... turn around, right?
 So, the teacups they spin.
 Actually, the teacups, if you want to make it spin more, you can make it spin more, there's usually a thing in the cup.

 > 11) so usually there's a bunch of different cars, they're attached kind of like a train, and they're on tracks, like a train, and they go up and down and around and upside down and all this.Every amusement park has at least one rollercoaster.

+> 12)Now a maze here is like, it's like a puzzle but it's a puzzle in real life.
+It's a structure of a place.you have to kind of walk through it.
+We usually make them on farms, so they're usually made out of straw.

 # 4.in ages [phr.很长时间，很久] & remotely [adv.程度小的]
 > 1)it's kind of exaggerating, you know, it's not that she hasn't really been there in, like three hundred years.